raveendradatascience/PYTHON/README.md

 **Dev_folder**:

-This folder contains the `code work' .
+This folder contains the `code work` .
 This python code has ***Assignment Questions*** on top of each file.Also supported with possible documentation comments.

 **Misc**: